Posted on September 24, 2018 by Ashleigh Cowie

 Confirmation has come in that the Swiss vessel attacked by pirates off Nigeria has been released.
 The 12 kidnapped crew members are still being held by pirates.

-Cargo vessel, MV Glarus, was carrying wheat from Lniagos to Port Harcourt when it was attacked on Saturday.
+Cargo vessel, MV Glarus, was carrying wheat from Lagos to Port Harcourt when it was attacked on Saturday.

 Massoel Shipping said its vessel was carrying 19 crew members at the time of the attack: